-Joe was a great guy to advise on such a project because he chaired the SMPTE Professional/Studio Monitor Working Group which developed the standards for bias lighting.
+Joe was a great guy to share his insights on such a project because he chaired the SMPTE Professional/Studio Monitor Working Group which developed the standards for bias lighting.

 I had a ton of questions about what, for many people, is an incredibly mundane topic.
 I mentioned that all of his home theatre optimisation products recommend bias lights, but finding a good bias lighting system was incredibly hard.
 For most people, it involved a lot of trial and error -- and a lot of disappointment.

 Bias Lighting itself has been a sleepy business.
 There are accurate fluorescent systems, which are bulky and expensive.
 There are also countless LED options that are horribly inaccurate but extremely cheap.